okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/brands/index.md

 ### Logo scenarios

-The following scenarios explains which logo is used when based on the `THEME_BUILDER` flag.
+The following scenarios explain which logo is used when based on the `THEME_BUILDER` flag.

 | `THEME_BUILDER` feature status        | Can Upload Org Logo | Can Upload Theme Logo  | Logo Used On Pages   |
 | ------------------------------------- | ------------------- | ---------------------- | -------------------- |